bmitch/mixer/README.md

 # mixer

-A fork of [StayPuft](https://github.com/dlecina/StayPuft) which is a form of the default theme for [Ghost](https://github.com/tryghost/ghost/).
+A fork of [StayPuft](https://github.com/dlecina/StayPuft) which is a fork of the default theme for [Ghost](https://github.com/tryghost/ghost/).

 ## Features